 How does a rainscreen system work?

-The rainproof consists of a supporting , an and a that is attached to the building by means of a supporting structure.
-Thanks to this construction, an is formed between the supporting and the , which provides continuous ventilation.
-Sometimes there is a layer of between the load- and the , but this varies from project to project.
+The rainproof cladding system consists of a supporting wall, an insulation layer and a cladding material that is attached to the building by means of a supporting structure.
+Thanks to this construction, an air cavity is formed between the supporting wall and the cladding material, which provides continuous ventilation.
+Sometimes there is a layer of insulation between the load-bearing wall and the cladding, but this varies from project to project.

 What is a Load Bearing wall?